2-towns/weather-api/README.md

 ## Usage

-The api is accessible through a GET method `/weather` using two GET parameters: `city` and `date` in ISO8601 format.
-Example: `/weather?city=San%20francisco&date=2024-04-21T10:00:00.000Z`.
+The api is accessible through a GET method `/weather` using two GET parameters: `location` and `date` in ISO8601 format.
+Example: `/weather?location=San%20francisco&date=2024-04-21T10:00:00.000Z`.

 The success result is a JSON object containing the Celsius and Fahrenheit values.
 Example: